manasa-arun/python/content/en/Tips/python-create-list-with-numbers-between-2-values.md

 ## using range():

-Range function in python is use to generate a list, which Is special sequence type.
+Range function in Python is use to generate a list, which Is special sequence type.

 We can pass two parameters to this `range()`function.